pauldzim/OVCC/README.md

 You can find the needed ROMs at https://colorcomputerarchive.com.
 I used the ones from the repo/ROMs/XRoar/CoCo directory.

+There is a prebuilt image of the OVCC app (MacOS arm64 only) at

+https://drive.google.com/drive/folders/1Va9Vq35dOAkd4joCtuB7zRYQ8CY6mssN?usp=sharing

-There is a prebuilt image of OVCC (MacOS arm64 only) at https://drive.google.com/drive/folders/1Va9Vq35dOAkd4joCtuB7zRYQ8CY6mssN?usp=sharing The prebuilt image also needs to have the ROMs added to it before it will run.
+The prebuilt image also needs to have the ROMs added to it before it will run.

 One note: If you load the libmpi.so module first ("Mult-Pak Interface"), and